mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/docs.md

 !!!!!
 See [the Mender features page](https://mender.io/plans/features?target=_blank)
 !!!!! for an overview of all Mender plans and features.

-For devices running in secure environments, the devices may operate without direct access to the Internet.
-In such environments, it is common to include a single _security hardened machine_ with access to the Internet to the network topology offering limited set of services for devices in the local network.
-_Mender Gateway_ is such an application service that runs on the gateway host, that enables managing and sending OTA updates to devices on the local network.
+In segregated networks, most devices may operate without direct access to the Internet.
+In such networks, typically only a gateway has Internet access and offers a limited set of services to devices in the local network. _Mender Gateway_ is such an application service that runs on the gateway and enables managing and deploying OTA updates to devices on the local network.
 The gateway acts as a proxy with the ability to understand and serve client requests locally.

 Mender Gateway operates by proxying requests from a local HTTP(S) server on the local network to the upstream Mender server.
 It is capable of proxying artifacts